 As a result of improved test scores, coaching positions were eliminated at Wekiva, and Mike moved to the OCPS Educational Leadership Center, becoming a district-wide Science Instruction Coach and working with the lowest performing schools (also known as partnership schools).
 He implemented an improved instructional plan for all physical science courses, conducted professional development for science teachers, and worked with partnership schools to improve student test scores on the Biology End of Course Exam.
 Pass rates at the partnership schools topped 90%.

-Since 1998, Mike has been the state director for the Florida Science Olympiad, a competition for middle and high school students.
-It has grown from a total of 8 teams in 1998, to over 160 elementary middle and high school teams in 2013.
-He oversees the organization that includes 6 regional competitions at Florida schools and universities, elementary competitions, and serves on the Science Olympiad National Executive Board.
+For 20 years, Mike was the state director for the Florida Science Olympiad, a competition for middle and high school students.
+During this time, it grew from 8 to over 250 teams at 7 regional sites.
+A robust elementary competition system was started, with nearly 100 teams.
+For five years, he served on the Science Olympiad National Executive Board as Vice-Chair.
 He was the Co-Director for the 2012 Science Olympiad National Tournament at UCF, and reprises the role for the 2014 National Tournament at UCF, which is the 30th Anniversary.